 How does Remote Simultaneous Interpretation work?

-Having interpreters work remotely greatly reduces costs and enables greater flexibility.
+Having interpreters work remotely slashes costs while enabling greater flexibility.
 When done right, Remote Simultaneous Interpretation (or RSI) is a modern solution for making your next event multilingual.

 - Simultaneous interpretation is the process of translating speech from one language to another in real-time.

 - Remote Simultaneous Interpretation (RSI) eliminates the need for on-site interpreters and equipment—reducing costs, carbon emissions, and the burden on event organizers.